Boston & Maine Railroad

 1927, 1929-30 Wheel Report Book

-Al Campbell shared an entire Wheel Report Book with me that a B&M freight train conductor had filled out; two trains in 1927 were entered, and the remainder of the entries documented his service from the summer of 1929 into 1930.
+Al Campbell (1940-2017) shared an entire Wheel Report Book with me that a B&M freight train conductor had filled out; a pair of symbol freight trains in 1927-8 were entered, and 45 trains documented his service from the summer of 1929 into 1930.
 The bulk of his assignments involved local freights in the Lowell, MA, area, frequently running on the Stony Brook Branch, the Southern Division (soon to be renamed NH Division,) main line up to Merrimack, NH, and the WN&P Division between Nashua and Ayer.
-At other times, trips were made to Bedford, MA, via the Billerica & Bedford Branch, Billerica shop employee trains were run, and occasionally, the conductor worked on some thru symbol freight trains.
+At other times, trips were made to Bedford, MA, via the Billerica & Bedford Branch, Billerica shop employee trains were run, and occasionally, the conductor worked on some thru symbol freight trains and other freight extras.
+Perhaps his most unusual assignment involved a circus train which made its way to Manchester, NH.
+(While I transcribed all of the car data from the wheel report book, I returned it to Al before I had finished recording much of the crew, time, and locomotive entries, so many of the trains below now lack that vital information.)

 My first effort to present this data involved a limited amount of analysis of each train and providing an Excel transcription of the data.
 However, with 47 separate trains, it was shaping up to be a look at the trees, while it was the forest I wanted to see.
 The extensive work of Tim Gilbert and Dave Nelson documented and explained much about freight car utilization in the post-war period, but their studies did not extend into the pre-Depression period.
 The U.S. economy had not yet undergone the crisis of early 40's, and was still of a more regional nature in many respects.
 At the outset of studying Mr. Campbell's wheel reports, I had hoped that the work would better define how freight cars were used, particularly on the B&M, in this earlier time period.